 Service providers entirely own, manage and monitor the cloud infrastructure, and, usually, customers have very little control over it.

 Some users might think they have even less control over the function and execution of services.
-Sometimes it’s due to the EULA (end-user license agreement) that limits what customers can do with their deployments.
+Sometimes, it’s due to the EULA (end-user license agreement) that limits what customers can do with their deployments.
 So, they still have a hold of their data, services and applications, but not the back-end infrastructure.

 Even though it might seem like your business is saving money, delivering sophisticated and intensive data over the network still requires sufficient bandwidth.
 That is why many companies are waiting to reduce costs before they can switch to cloud services.